-Functional voiding outcomes are shown in Table 2 and Figure 1.
+Functional voiding outcomes are shown in Table 2 and Fig. 1.
 All patients were advised and encouraged adherence to a timed voiding schedule.
-Despite this, approximately one-quarter of patients required catheterization (3 indwelling and 16 CIC).

-Clean intermittent catheterization was initiated at our instutition when risk of SNB overdistension was identified through elevated PVR (n=9), recurrent urinary retention (n=3), deteriorating renal function (n=1), increasing hydronephrosis (n=1), or recurrent urosepsis (n=2).
-Elevated PVR was defined as greater than 500 mL on bladder scan after best void (e.g., double voiding, Credé maneuver) as this was a threshold deemed acceptable to patients to initiate self-catheterization.
-Patients who utilized CIC had mean PVR of 206.7 mL compared to those who did not (mean PVR: 78.1 mL; p=0.024).
+Despite this, approximately oneguarter of patients required catheterization (three indwelling and 16 CIC).
+CIC was initiated at our instutition when risk of SNB overdistension was identified through elevated PVR (n=9), recurrent urinary retention (n=3), deteriorating renal function (n=1), increasing hydronephrosis (n=1), or recurrent urosepsis (n=2).
+Elevated PVR was defined as greater than 500 mL on bladder scan after best void (e.g., double voiding, Credé maneuver), as this was a threshold deemed acceptable to patients to initiate self-catheterization.
+Patients who used CIC had mean PVR of 206.7 mL compared to those who did not (mean PVR: 78.1 mL, p=0.024).
 PVR was not associated with other functional voiding outcomes on linear regression.
-Need for CIC was not associated with age or follow-up duration on linear regression.
+Need for CIC was not associated with age or followup duration on linear regression.
 Indications for permanent catheterization included incontinence, fistula, and patient preference.

-The prevalence of NUI and DUI were similar between follow-up durations and patient sex (Table 2).
-Patients with longer follow-up reported a lower proportion of DUI (Figure 1).
+The prevalence of NUI and DUI was similar between followup durations and patient sex (Table 2).
+Patients with longer followup reported a lower proportion of DUI (Fig. 1).
 Pathological stage, age, and chemotherapy were not predictive of DUI or NUI.